orchidhq/Orchid/README.md

 ![Example Orchid site](https://orchid.netlify.com/OrchidCore/assets/media/sample.jpg)

-Orchid is a general-purpose static site generator with a focus on extensibility, and aimed at developers looking to improve their technical documentation.
+Orchid is a brand-new, general-purpose static site generator for Java and Kotlin, with a focus on extensibility and aimed at developers looking to improve their technical documentation.
 Orchid was born out of a desire for better-looking Javadocs and frustration with how difficult is it to manage large Jekyll sites and keep it up-to-date with your code.

 Orchid supports a variety of plugins, including a wiki, static pages, blogs, and much more.
 It aims to have high compatibility with many of the existing static site generators, such as Jekyll, Gitbook, and Hugo, so that migration to